Peter Pan (franchise)

 Peter Pan is a media franchise owned by The Walt Disney Company, based on J. M. Barrie's original 1904 play and 1911 novel, which officially commenced with the 1952 theatrical film Peter Pan.
-The spin-off film series Tinker Bell has continued this franchise into the 21st century.

 The franchise is about Peter Pan, a boy who lives in Neverland and refuses to enter the human world and grow up.
 He takes Wendy Darling's family to his home and shows them around, and together they aim to foil the plan of the evil and vengeful Captain Hook.

 The character Tinker Bell is also part of the Disney Fairies franchise.